dagbjorn/microcoffeeoncloud/README.md

 Order uses the CreditRating REST service as a backend service for checking if a customer is creditworthy when placing an order.
 CreditRating is an unreliable service, hence giving us an "excuse" to use Resilience4J for retrying service calls that fail.

+Order is an OAuth2 client and uses the [client credentials flow](https://auth0.com/docs/flows/client-credentials-flow) to access CreditRating.

 #### microcoffeeoncloud-creditrating
 Contains an extremely simple credit rating service.
 Provides an API for reading the credit rating of a customer.
 Used by the Order service.

 Mainly introduced to act as an unreliable backend service.
 The actual behavior may be configured by configuration properties.
 Current options include stable, failing, slow and unstable behaviors.
 See the [Resilience4J section](#resilience4j) below for details.

+CreditRating is an OAuth2 resource server.
+It requires a Bearer JWT access token with proper scope and audience claim values for access.

 #### microcoffeeoncloud-authserver
 Contains the Keycloak authorization server.
 The authorization server image is based on the official [jboss/keycloak](https://hub.docker.com/r/jboss/keycloak) image on DockerHub.